tprasadtp/protonvpn-docker/README.md

 - Kill-switch **WILL NOT** be disabled during reconnects.
 - Kill-switch **WILL NOT** be disabled when running `protonwire disconnect` unless `--kill-switch` flag is **ALSO** specified.
-- Kill-switch is **NOT** reliable when upgrading the protonwire package.
-This is because binary itself may change during upgrade and it might include breaking changes.
-This only applies to native packages as containers are immutable and re-created during upgrades. disable kill-switch will lead to kill-switch being re-created during service restarts.

 ## Usage